GuihJF/Marketing_Campaign_Dashboard/README.md

 └── 🖼️ Images/ ├── dashboard_overview.png

 ## 🌍 Portfolio Impact
 This project demonstrates my ability to transform raw marketing data into actionable insights using Power BI.
-It reflects my strengths in data cleaning, segmentation logic, and visual clarity—key skills for analytics roles and dashboard development.
+It reflects my strengths in data cleaning, segmentation logic, and visual clarity skills for analytics roles and dashboard development.

 ---